-AI governance construction is in progress globally in parallel at multiple layers of AI governance architecture, for example, high-level discussion at GPAI, OECD and UNESCO and mid-level rulemaking such as guidelines and AI standards.
+AI governance construction is in progress globally in parallel at multiple layers: high-level discussion at GPAI, OECD and UNESCO; considerations of a legal framework, by CAHAI (Ad hoc Committee on Artificial Intelligence) established within Council of Europe, for developing, designing, and applying AI that can satisfy the standards of the council pertaining to human rights, democracy, and rule of law; and mid-level rule-making such as guidelines and AI standards.
 As described in the AI Strategy 2019, revised based on follow-ups this year, and the Integrated Innovation Strategy 2020, it is required to "discuss ideal approaches to AI governance in Japan, including regulation, standardization, guidelines, and audits, conducive to the competitiveness of Japanese industry and increased social acceptance, for the purpose of operationalizing the AI Principles, taking domestic and international AI trends into account (emphasis added);" in other words, it is required to discuss AI governance, taking international harmonization into account.
 In designing AI governance, alignment between layers such as AI principles, intermediate rules, and AI standards is also necessary because they are closely related to each other.